TraPS-VarI/TraPS-VarI/docs/index.rst

    :maxdepth: 2
    :caption: Contents:

-**TraPS VarI** (Transmemrane Protein Sequence Variant Identifier)is a tool to map the single nucleotide polymorphism mutations recorded in **.vcf** (VCF 4.0) files to the protein topology and predict the effect of an individual-specific genotype on the presence or absence of membrane-proximal SH2 binding motifs such as,
+**TraPS-VarI** (Transmemrane Protein Sequence Variant Identifier)is a tool to map the single nucleotide polymorphism mutations recorded in **.vcf** (VCF 4.0) files to the protein topology and predict the effect of an individual-specific genotype on the presence or absence of membrane-proximal SH2 binding motifs such as,

-* STAT3 binding site [Y**Q],
+* STAT3 binding site [YxxQ],
 * ITIMs (immunoreceptor tyrosine-based **inhibition** motif) [S/I/V/LxYxxI/V/L]
 * ITAMs (immunoreceptor tyrosine-based **activation** motif) [YxxI/Lx(6-30)YxxI/L]